Home > Pies, Tarts, and Crisps > Chocolate Stone Fruit Cobbler For Two

 • Double up for more – This is a small batch recipe that can be doubled if you prefer.

-• Serve with ice cream or whipped cream – Cobbler is always more fun topped with a dollop of ice cream, or even homemade whipped cream!
+• Serve with ice cream or whipped cream – Chocolate stone fruit cobbler is always more fun topped with a dollop of ice cream or even homemade whipped coconut cream!

 What kind of cocoa powder is best for the chocolate biscuits?